How to build audiences using web tracking data

 How does the web tracking pixel work?

 The Ascent360 web behavior tracker requires a known user to receive an email, click on a link, and browse your website to match to your existing database.
+The pixel does track the user through the length of their session on your website that they entered through clicking on a link in your email.
 Web tracking metrics will differ from Google Analytics and other digital analytics vendors' metrics due to differing attribution methodologies.
 Please reach out to us with any questions.